 - If they determine the chargeback is valid, they will accept the chargeback and remove the disputed amount from the merchant's account and provide the merchant with a written notification.

 What Does Not Qualify as a Chargeback

 Pursuing a merchant for a chargeback may sound like a pretty good idea, but don't get carried away.
-This process is not meant to dispute any and every charge just so you can get your money back or just because you think a retailer did you wrong.
+This process is not meant to dispute any and every credit card purchase just so you can get your money back or just because you think a retailer did you wrong.
 If a product never arrives at your doorstep or it is defective, your first course of action is to call the merchant and try to work out a refund with them first.
 It's only when the merchant will not refund your money or replace the item should you even consider getting your bank involved.

 Now, if you received the product and you simply do not like it, that is not grounds for a chargeback.
 According to law, you can not raise a complaint about the quality of merchandise or services you bought in the form of a billing dispute.
 In these instances, you will have to pursue this under the retailer's return policy.

 When it comes to presenting your claim to the card-issuing bank, make sure you have all the supporting documentation to give to them.
 Don't dispute a charge unless you have some evidence to back up your claim.

 In summary, a chargeback is a powerful tool when dealing with merchants and fraudulent charges on your credit card.
 If you have been wronged by a retailer, just the mere suggestion of a chargeback may be enough to resolve the matter in your favor.
 But, if the retailer is not responding to your threat, don't hesitate to follow through and contact your card-issuing bank and start the chargeback proceedings.